 Understanding Heart Valves

-The heart has 4 valves.
+The heart has four valves.
 They are the aortic, pulmonary, tricuspid, and mitral valves.
 The valves open and close to keep blood moving in the right direction through the heart.
-As the heart beats, blood moves through it.
+Blood moves through the heart as it beats.
 With each squeeze, the valves open and close to keep blood moving forward.
 In this way, valves keep blood moving as well as possible through the heart.
+They also prevent backflow.

 When the heart relaxes between beats:

 When the atria beat: